 Did you know guinea pigs also require daily vitamin C in their diets?
 They cannot produce the vitamin on their own, like humans can, and need regular vitamin C solutions to stay healthy.

 How much vitamin C do guinea pigs need?

-Guinea pigs need an average of 10 to 30 milligrams of vitamin C each day.
+Guinea pigs need an average of 10 to 30 milligrams of vitamin C each day, Here is my ebook where you will find deep information and advice on keeping healthy guinea pigs as household pets.
 If they are pregnant or sick, they likely need even more of the nutrient.

 Because they cannot synthesize vitamin C on their own, it takes a lot of food and supplements with the nutrient to provide for a guinea pig’s needs.